 Line 26 - Federal Adjusted Gross Income

 Subtract line 25 from line 24 in the FEDERAL column.

-Line 27 - Arizona Gross Income
+Line 27 - Arizona Gross Income during the portion of the year that the taxpayer was a non-resident.

 Subtract line 25 from line 24 in the ARIZONA column.